andresbott/ansible-autodoc/README.md

 * add template cli parameter

 ### improvements
+* issue: if using urls in values, it is split at : character i.e @meta description: some text [ link ] ( http://google.es )
 * improve the default templates : ongoing task
 * improve the documentation : ongoing task
+* improve data extraction from annotations: '@example #' requires the # to identify the following lines as content
 * add @autodoc tag, to use as flags for specific templates, i.e # @autodoc tags:hidden #
-to hide the render of tags section
+* add configuration file for defining template include locations, to allow to have multiple include files in a subfolder to hide the render of tags section
 * add annotation personalization by extending annotation definition in configuration file
 * document annotation personalization